Fort Vancouver Regional Libraries: Later 20th century through early 21st century

 Eva Santee retired in 1967 and was replaced as library director by Ruth Watson, who served from 1969-1987.
 During this time, the library opened up a new location in the Vancouver Mall and expanded its area of service to include Klickitat County.
 In 1988, Sharon Hamer became library director, and in 1993, the library catalog first became remotely accessible via dialup using the Dynix integrated library system.
 Bruce Ziegman took over as director in 2001.
 In 2009, Battle Ground Community Library was re-opened in a larger location, and new libraries were opened in Cascade Park and downtown Vancouver.

 Following Ziegman's departure in 2011, Operations Director Patty Duitman was appointed to be interim executive director by the Board of Trustees.
 Nancy Tessman, formerly of Salt Lake City Public library, was selected as the new director in 2012, and served through 2015.
 She was succeeded by current director Amelia Shelley in 2015.
 In 2018, the district was formally rebranded from Fort Vancouver Regional Library District to Fort Vancouver Regional Libraries.

-Current library service locations
+Locations

 Fort Vancouver Regional Library District encompasses: